You will hear conflicting reports even from different people online as to how Facebook ads work.

 Facebook can do all of the above.
 They have several orders of magnitude more data than you do.
 More importantly, they can decide what’s more relatively important to predict whether someone will convert.

-That’s why lookalike audiences work so well, why Facebook is one of the best ad platforms ever created, and why we still use them daily, despite all the hours wasted dealing with bugs and inadequate customer support.
+That’s why lookalike audiences work so well, why Facebook is one of the best ad platforms ever created, and why we still use them daily.

 Choice of Objective